Ben Lawers

 Visiting Tips

 1: Download a selection of pdf trail guides from the NTS website onto your phone before you leave home.
-The entire Ben Lawers reserve is owned and managed by the National Trust for Scotland so there are lots of designated trails beyond the route to the summit of Ben Lawers.
+The National Trust for Scotland, which oversees the Ben Lawers reserve, has mapped numerous designated trails as well as the route to the summit of Ben Lawers.

 2: The car park is free if you’re a National Trust for Scotland member.
 Becoming an NTS member allows free use of car parks across hundreds of sites in Scotland.

-3: There are no facilities at Ben Lawers but the village of Killin is just 9 miles to the southwest.
-Killin has a couple of pub/restaurants and shops and is worth visiting for the Falls of Dochart.
+3: There are no facilities at Ben Lawers, but the village of Killin is just 9 miles to the southwest.
+Killin has a couple of pubs, restaurants, and shops, and is worth visiting for the Falls of Dochart waterfalls.

 Tourist Information